10 min to read

 The default font will do just fine for staring at for hours on end, but the best part about VSCode’s extensibility is that everything can be customized - including the font.

-change the font
+To change your font, simply change the font family

 The best thing is that you're not limited to standard Windows fonts.
 I came across a font called Fira Code that I really like, so I downloaded it, installed it into my Windows font directory, and simply updated my settings to use it.